pytorch/rfcs/RFC-0013-input-descriptor.md

 ```
 where

-* `input_descriptors` specifies known meta information for certain parameters of the scripted function or method
+* `input_descriptors` specifies known meta information for certain parameters of a scripted function/method
    * `param_name` is the name of a parameter of a scripted method/function
    * `InputDescriptor` can be
-    * any Python object that matches the type of the parameter it describes, or
+      * a `MetaTensorType` object (see next) for any parameter of Tensor type, or
-    * a MetaTensorType object (see details next) for any parameter of Tensor type, or
+      * a typing Python object (e.g., `int`, `List[int]`, or `List[MetaTensorType]`), or
-    * a typing Python object (e.g., `int`, `List[int]`, or `List[MetaTensorType]`)
+      * any Python object that matches the type of the parameter it describes

-Note that when the type of a model input parameter is specified via `InputDescriptor`, this specification takes precedence over the type annotation specified at the signature of the model entry-point.
+Note that when the type of a model input parameter is specified via `InputDescriptor`, this specification takes precedence over the type annotation specified at the signature of the scripted method/function.
 This is because
-- properties specified by `InputDescriptor` are often richer than that provided by TorchScript type annotation;
+- `InputDescriptor` can specify rich tensor properties (e.g., `dtype`, `shape`) than the `Tensor` type annotation allowed in the TorchScript langauge;
-- multiple input descriptors can be specified for a model if a model is scripted in different ways.
+- Since input descriptors are specified at `torch.jit.script()`, in principle, there can be multiple input descriptors specified for a model if the model is scripted in multiple ways.

-## Describing tensor properties using `MetaTensorType` object
+## `MetaTensorType` object

-We define the set of attributes in MetaTensorType that is used in scripting.
-Among those attributes, only the value of non-None attributes are used in input descriptor propagation.
+We use `MetaTensorType` object to describe properties for a parameter of a scripted function/method.
+The complete set of input properties is not yet finalized (as it depends on the propagation pass implementation).
+If an attribute (e.g., `dtype`) has a `None` value, it means that no information about the attribute is known.
 ```
 class MetaTensorType:
     def __init__(dtype=None, rank=None, shape:List[int]=None, device=None, requires_grad=None, layout=None, ...):